Lixie-Labs/emotiscope-site/is_different.md

 ![TOUCH](https://github.com/lixie-labs/emotiscope/blob/main/extras/img/emotiscope_spectrum_crop.jpg?raw=true)

-With a magic diffuser covering 128 of the world's smallest addressable LEDs - which are being refreshed at up 450 FPS - Emotiscope doesn't looks like a screen.
+With a magic diffuser covering 128 of the world's smallest addressable LEDs - which are being refreshed at up 450 FPS - Emotiscope doesn't look like a screen.
 It looks more like some kind of neon-gas display from the far future or recent past.

 **It has to be seen to be believed, *which the video demos below can help with:***